1. Low recovery rate: Where does the DNA go?

 Solution: Cut the gel quickly to minimize the exposure time of DNA to UV light.

-3. Poor enzymatic cutting effect: Cannot cut or cut cleanly
+3. Poor enzymatic cutting effect: unable to cut or not cut cleanly

 Problem: Enzyme inactivation or improper handling.

-Solution: Strictly follow the manufacturer's instructions (temperature, buffer, time, etc.) and set up a positive control to detect enzyme activity.
+Solution: Strictly follow the manufacturer's instructions (temperature, buffer, time, etc.).
+Set up a positive control to test enzyme activity.

 Problem: The ethanol or salt ions in the membrane rinse solution (MW) are not completely removed, inhibiting enzyme activity.

-Solution: Ensure that the washing step is centrifuged thoroughly, and if necessary, open the lid and leave it for a short time to allow the residual ethanol to evaporate.
-If the problem persists, the recovered product can be purified by ethanol precipitation again, and make sure that the volume of the DNA solution does not exceed 10% of the total volume of the enzyme digestion reaction.
+Solution: Ensure thorough centrifugation during the wash step, and if necessary, briefly open the tube to allow residual ethanol to evaporate.
+If the problem persists, re-purify the recovered product by ethanol precipitation, ensuring that the volume of the DNA solution does not exceed 10% of the total digestion reaction volume.

-4. Electrophoresis abnormality: sample floats out or bands are blurred
+4. Electrophoresis abnormalities: sample drifts out or bands are blurred

 Problem: Sample is not dense enough or contains volatile components.